Home » House & Home » Organizing and Decluttering Ideas » Declutter Your Home Checklist: Den & Linen Closet

 If you haven’t joined the Declutter Challenge yet, you can do that here.
 Once you join, you will receive:

-• additional tips, suggestions, and resources for your successful decluttering
+• Additional tips, suggestions, and resources for your successful decluttering

-Enough small talk, grab your Declutter your Home Checklist let’s get busy!
+Enough small talk, grab your Declutter Your Home Checklist, let’s get busy!

 Some of these links may be affiliate links and I may earn a small commission off of the sale of these products to help defray the costs of operating this site, but the price you are charged is not affected.
 You can see my full disclosure policy here.

-all those CDs, DVDs, and even VHS cassettes…
+All those CDs, DVDs, and even VHS cassettes…

-Here’s the truth, if you really want to get rid of the clutter in the house, 98% of those CDs, DVDs, and VHS cassettes can go to a new home.
-You’d be hard-pressed to not find all those songs and videos on streaming services like Amazon Music, Netflix, Pandora, Spotify, etc… You could even upload them to your PC or laptop yourself if you were concerned.
+Here’s the truth: if you really want to get rid of the clutter in the house, 98% of those CDs, DVDs, and VHS cassettes can go to a new home.
+You’d be hard-pressed not to find all those songs and videos on streaming services like Amazon Music, Netflix, Pandora, Spotify, etc… You could even upload them to your PC or laptop if you were concerned.
 And while you look hard at these items, don’t forget all those empty cases you’ve kept on to, just in case…

 CDs and DVDs.

-Spend some time looking at games and puzzles; ones with missing pieces are easy to toss.
+Spend time looking at games and puzzles; ones with missing pieces are easy to toss.
 Then look at ones that haven’t been opened in years…maybe send those to your local Boys and Girls Club or Church.
 Pop over here for more places to donate and recycle your discards.

 Remote controls sitting on top of a wooden table.